-The Pharmaceutical Affairs Act ('the PA Act') is the primary law that regulates medicines, medical devices and other medical products.
+The Pharmaceutical Affairs Act, soon to be renamed the Act concerning Ensuring Quality, Efficacy and Safety of Drugs, Medical Devices, Etc. (the PA Act), is the primary law that regulates medicines, medical devices and other medical products.
 Supplemental information regarding pharmaceutical regulations is provided in cabinet orders and ministerial orders relating to the PA Act, as well as in other related administrative orders.